 Dining Services Policies

 All resident students must present their Dutchman OneCard for admission into any of the dining facilities.
 The ID card is non-transferable.
-Only one entrance is allowed per meal period.
-Unauthorized entry will result in appropriate judicial/student conduct action.
+Only one meal exchange is allowed per meal period.
+Students can exit the dining hall and dine in the lounge adjacent to the dining hall, but must swipe their ID card once again when reentering the dining hall.
+This is to protect against unauthorized entry, which will result in appropriate judicial/student conduct action.
+If you lose your card, contact the IT department immediately to get a new card administered as students can only enter three times without a card.
 There is a charge to replace a lost ID card.

 Flex Dollars on the OneCard can be used as a debit card to make purchases in any of the Metz Culinary Management dining facilities.
-The Mund Dining Hall, InterMetzo, Dutchmen Den, and the new Café at the Arnold Sports Center are great venues for students to use flex dollars.
-Extra flex dollars can be added in $50 increments by contacting dining services.
+The Mund Dining Hall, InterMetzo, Dutchmen Den, and the Café at the Arnold Sports Center are great venues for students to use flex dollars.
+Extra Flex Dollars can be added in $50 increments by contacting dining services.

 Unused Flex Dollars are carried over from fall to spring semester.
 Unused Flex Dollars are lost if not used by the end of each academic year (end of the spring semester).